AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data from a third-party Elasticsearch instance to Alibaba Cloud Elasticsearch/Migrate data from an Amazon ES domain to an Alibaba Cloud Elasticsearch cluster.md

 2. Transfer the created snapshot from your S3 bucket to your OSS bucket.

-    For more information, see [Migrate data from Amazon S3 to Alibaba Cloud OSS](/intl.en-US/Best Practices/Migrate data to OSS/Migrate data from Amazon S3 to Alibaba Cloud OSS.md).
+    For more information, see [Seamlessly migrate data from Amazon S3 to Alibaba Cloud OSS](/intl.en-US/Best Practices/Migrate data to OSS/Seamlessly migrate data from Amazon S3 to Alibaba Cloud OSS.md).

     After the snapshot is transferred, view the snapshot in the OSS console.